urbit/urbit.org/content/blog/stable-arvo.md

 We’ve been working on that rewrite, codenamed Alef, for a few months now.
 Alef doesn’t aim to add any new functionality — it’s simply a drop-in replacement that’s cleaner and more reliable.
 We currently have Alef running on a testnet and sending packets with an industry-standard congestion control algorithm.
 There’s still some work to do, but it’s coming along nicely.
 Some early tests even show it to be faster, which is great.

 We expect to switch to Alef in a continuity breach (network reset) during this quarter.
-This will be a huge step toward resilience.
+This will be a huge step toward resilience, and accomplishes the first of our three stability criteria.
 A networking protocol we can trust to deliver updates is essential for a computer that will last a long time.

 ### Recoverability

 Another barrier to stability with existing Urbit is that a ship can, under specific conditions, fall into a terminal state.
-If part of your ship’s state relies on event in the future and this event crashes, then that part of the state can become unrecoverable.
+If part of your ship’s state relies on an event in the future which crashes, then that part of the state can become unrecoverable.
 Consider, for example, an event that is set to be triggered by a timer.
 If this timer crashes, that event will never happen.
 This is a huge problem.

 In order to understand the difficulties with error handling and how we’re dealing with it, we have to understand the Arvo operating system.
 Arvo is responsible for coordinating messages being sent from the outside world (Unix in our case) and messages sent from one vane, or kernel module, to another.
 Both Arvo and the vanes are explicit state machines, meaning that they must specify every possible state and the transitions between them.
 These properties make it possible for the system to be fully updated (we’ll discuss such upgrades below).